This is an updated post.

 Jook is Cantonese for rice porridge or congee.
 It is popular in many Asian countries and eaten for breakfast, lunch or dinner.
 The basic jook is made with rice boiled with chicken stock and simmered for at least an hour to achieve a smooth texture.
 Pork, chicken, beef, seafood, egg are usually added to give it substance and flavour.
 I like mine simmered with squid and peanut.
-The jook with squid and peanut is very tasty, the squid is juicy yet chewy and the peanut is tender and sweet.
+The Jook with squid and peanut is very tasty; the squid is juicy yet chewy and the peanut is tender and sweet.
 I love it!

-- 2 dried squid (reconstituted)
+- 1 dried squid (cleaned and soaked)

 - 1 cup of raw peanuts (without skin, soaked in water overnight)

-- 1 litre of chicken stock
+- 2 cups of chicken stock

-1. Add 1 Tbsp baking soda to 1 cup of water.
+- Add 1 Tbsp baking soda to 1 cup of water.
 Stir to mix well.

-2. Wash the dried squid.
+- Wash the dried squid.
 Remove the clear, plastic-like ‘bone’ in the middle of the body.
 Rub off the speckled membrane with fingers.

-3. Soak the peanuts in 1 cup of water overnight.
+- Soak the peanuts in 1 cup of water overnight.

 - The next day, wash the rehydrated squid thoroughly under the tap and cut into strips.